arg1998/obsidian-svg-styler/README.md

-# Obsidian SVG Style Editor
+# SVG Styler Plugin

-Obsidian SVG Styler is a simple plugin designed to help you easily modify the style properties of SVG images directly within the editor.
+SVG Styler is a simple [Obsidian](https://obsidian.md) community plugin designed to help you easily modify the style properties of SVG images directly within the editor.
 With this plugin, you can customize properties like color, border, opacity, and more.
 Supported drawable tags include: `path`, `line`, `rect`, `circle`, `ellipse`, and `polygon`.
 <div align="center">
   <img src="images/banner.png">
 </div>